 The dynamic range is superb.
 It's a full-frame sensor that can capture a wide range of shadow and highlight detail.
 Even with less available light, it does a good job of capturing detail without losing too much in the shadows or blowing out highlights.

-The Sony a7III handles noise incredibly well.
-It's a great camera for low-light shooting, with minimal noise when shooting with less available light at higher ISO settings.
+The Sony a7III handles noise quite well.
+It's a good camera for low-light shooting because of its full-frame sensor, and while its noise performance isn't quite as impressive as newer sensors, it still captures images with minimal noise when shooting with less available light.

 The Sony a7 III supports S-Log2 and S-Log3, which capture a "flatter" image to record a wider range of detail.
 However, the camera is limited to 8-bit recording, meaning you'll have a harder time getting the most out of these profiles when color-grading, especially S-Log3.